chelahmy/harubi-blockchained-rdb/README.md

 **Trusting database and system administrators.** A team you trust may have its own agenda.
 Mal-activity on a database can be covered up.
 The team may bring your business down.
 Instead of trusting your team you should trust a blockchain.
 A database can easily be audited if it has a blockchain.
 A blockchain watchdog can trigger an alarm when a mal-activity took place.
 A blockchain can give you a peace of mind.

 **Improving business valuation.** A database with high confidentiality and integrity is an important business foundation.
-Business owners must enforce a blockchain in every database since it reflects the businesses confidentiality and integrity.
+Business owners must enforce a blockchain into every database since it reflects the businesses confidentiality and integrity.

 **This is A Work-In-Progress**